ptomato/talks/guadec2022/README.md

 ```

 <!--
+    As an example I'll use a simple task: read the contents of one file and write it to another file, both asynchronously.

-    This is the old way of doing things.
+    This code you see here is the old way of doing things.
 Isn't it horrendous.
+Not simple at all!
 It's not called the pyramid of doom for nothing.
 Imagine if you needed to chain even more async operations!

     Each operation has an async start function that takes a callback parameter, and a finish function that must be called inside the callback.

     Strictly speaking the try-catches aren't necessary here because when an exception is thrown inside a callback it'll get logged anyway when control returns to the main loop, since there's nowhere else to throw it.
 But we might fix that at some point if it's possible and doesn't break too much existing code.
+So it's good practice to have them anyway, but it makes everything even less readable.
 -->

 ---